-Nearest city with hotels:
+Nearest cities with hotels:

 Passes through various lands - BLM, state, private and Indian Reservation